 - Pay final invoice for the canceled account.

-- Get the connection code from the site with the canceled account and enter it into the site with the still active account.
+- Get the migration code from the site with the canceled account and enter it into the site with the still active account.

 If a site has an unpaid invoice you will have to pay it before being able to connect the site to another.

-- Go to WPML → Translation Management and click the Translation Tools tab.
+- Go to WPML → Translation Management and click the Automatic Translation tab.

 - Click Payment & Settings and expand the Connected sites dropdown.

-- Click the trash icon next to the site you would like to disconnect.
+- Click the trash or unlink icon next to the site you would like to disconnect.

 Remember: connected sites also share their translation memories and glossaries with each other.